 Contact Information for Campus Emergencies

-- On the Lincroft campus, dial 911 or call the Brookdale Police Department’s emergency number at 732-224-2222.
+- On the Lincroft campus, dial 911 or call the on-campus Sheriff’s Office emergency number at 732-224-2222.
 You can simply dial 2222 from any college phone line.
-There are also Emergency Call Boxes located across the Lincroft campus and at the Wall regional location, each of which is identified by a blue light.
+There are also white Emergency push button call towers located across the Lincroft campus and at the Wall regional location, each of which is identified by a blue light.
 Their locations can be found on the campus map.
-By opening the call box and picking up the handset, you can place a call directly to the Brookdale Police, whether you say anything or not.
+Operate by pressing the large red button on the tower.
+This will activate emergency notification to on-campus Sheriff’s Officers, who will respond whether you say anything or not.

 - To report a crime or emergency or non-emergency at Brookdale at Wall, call Security at 6001 or, from outside the College phone system, 732-224-2222.